Back to Insights

 • Budget 20-30% of implementation cost for the first year of maintenance and improvement

-Why AI Chatbots Matter for SMBs Now
+Why AI Chatbots Matter for mid-market companies Now

 Customer expectations have shifted permanently.
 Today's buyers expect instant responses—67% prefer self-service options over speaking with a company representative for simple queries.
 For small and medium businesses, this creates both a challenge and an opportunity.